SalesforceCommerceCloud/commerce-sdk-isomorphic/README.md

 }
  ```

+### Optional settings that can be set in the config object
+*throwOnBadResponse:* Default value is false.
+When set to true, the sdk with throw on exception on responses with statuses that is not
+2xx and 304.

 ## Testing

 Two types of tests occur when running `yarn test`.
 First, unit tests are executed with jest including an enforced coverage level.
 This is all tests not contained within the sample app path of `src/environment`.
 If that passes, tests within the sample app path are executed using the `react-scripts` configuration.
 These allow for testing of the SDK within a sample React application.